hnaji-el/notes/react_notes.md

 4. React philosophy
   - React is a platform-agnostic.
-  - React has a core React library and different platform-specific renders.
+  - React has a core React library and different platform-specific renderers.

+  -> `react-dom` for the web
+  -> `react-native` for mobile (iOS / Android) or desktop (Windows / macOS) applications -> `react-three-fiber` for 3D scenes using WebGL and Three.js

 5. React element
   React element is a JavaScript object that describes a part of the UI.